bloovis/sup-notmuch.mirror/README.md

 an exit code of 0 in all cases.
 This is necessary because fetchmail will return a non-zero exit code if there is no new mail to fetch, and that will cause notmuch to fail.

-Notmuch runs the this script before it scans the mail directory for new messages.
+Notmuch runs the `pre-new` script before it scans the mail directory for new messages.

 The `post-new` script looks like this: